loliGothicK/deriving_via/deriving_via/README.md

 > Deref should only be implemented for smart pointers to avoid confusion.

 However, this is the only way to do it, as there is no mechanism such as Generalised Newtype Deriving available.
-I consider it acceptable to use `Deref` for the newtype patterns.
+I consider it acceptable to use `Deref` for the newtype pattern.
 Please use this library if and only if you agree with this idea.

 ## Generalised Newtype Deriving by Deref trait (in general)